tsdat/pipeline-template/README.md

 5. Set up yaml validation: run `tsdat generate-schema` from the command line

-    > NOTE: if you would like to validate your configuration files using one of the supported standards (i.e., ACDD or IOOS), then please use the `--standards` flag and pass either `acdd` or `ioos`.
+    > NOTE: if you would like to validate your configuration files using one of the supported standards (i.e., Attribute Conventions for Data Discovery (ACDD) or the Ingrated Ocean Observing System (IOOS), then please use the `--standards` flag and pass either `acdd` or `ioos`.

+    > I.e. `tsdat generate-schema --standards ioos`

 ## Processing Data

-- The `runner.py` script can be run from the command line to process input data files:
+The `runner.py` script is used to run both ingest and VAP pipelines from the command line to process datafiles.

+### Ingest Pipelines

+- The lowest level pipelines that read in raw data are our ingest pipelines.
+They are run via the following command:
     ```shell
-    python runner.py <path(s) to file(s) to process>
+    python runner.py ingest <path(s) to file(s) to process>

-    ```shell
+    ```
     > The pipeline(s) used to process the data will depend on the specific patterns declared by the `pipeline.yaml` files in each pipeline module in this repository.

 - You can run the example pipeline that comes bundled with this repository by running:

     ```shell
-    python runner.py pipelines/example_pipeline/test/data/input/buoy.z06.00.20201201.000000.waves.csv
+    python runner.py ingset pipelines/example_pipeline/test/data/input/buoy.z06.00.20201201.000000.waves.csv
     ```

     If goes successfully it should output some text, ending with the line: